Enrique1987/databricks/01_02_Data_Engineer_Professional/Solution-Long-Questions-Exam-Preparation-DE-Professional.md

 Solutions:

-&nbsp;&nbsp;&nbsp;&nbsp;C.is correct.
-This option recommends using an incremental processing strategy to handle late-arriving dimensions separately and merge them with the main batch job.
-Effectively addressing the problem of late-arriving dimensions.
-Data accuracy and consistency can be preserved by processing them separately before merging them with the main batch job.
-It enables effective management of large volumes of data and complex data relationships.
-This choice is the best one because it fits the needs of the scenario as it is presented.

 &nbsp;&nbsp;&nbsp;&nbsp;A.is incorrect.
 This option suggests setting a strict deadline for dimension updates and discarding any updates that arrive after that time.
 While it might keep the batch window consistent, it disregards the significance of processing all available data.
 Important data may be lost if late-arriving dimensions are disregarded, which could result in erroneous and incomplete results.
 As a result, the scenario does not lend itself to this option.

 &nbsp;&nbsp;&nbsp;&nbsp;B.is incorrect.
 To accommodate the inclusion of late-arriving dimensions, this option suggests extending the batch processing window.
 Extending the processing window ensures that all data is considered, but it might not be possible in situations with strict time constraints.
 It may affect the need for real-time analytics and postpone the release of processed data.
 Furthermore, rather than handling late-arriving dimensions specifically, the app roach simply extends the batch window.
 As a result, this option is not the best one for the circumstances.

+&nbsp;&nbsp;&nbsp;&nbsp;C.is correct.
+This option recommends using an incremental processing strategy to handle late-arriving dimensions separately and merge them with the main batch job.
+Effectively addressing the problem of late-arriving dimensions.
+Data accuracy and consistency can be preserved by processing them separately before merging them with the main batch job.
+It enables effective management of large volumes of data and complex data relationships.
+This choice is the best one because it fits the needs of the scenario as it is presented.

 &nbsp;&nbsp;&nbsp;&nbsp;D.is incorrect.
 This option suggests capturing late-arriving updates and retrieving the most recent versions of dimension tables during processing by using Databricks Delta Lake's time travel capabilities.
 The handling of late-arriving dimensions is not specifically addressed by Delta Lake's time travel feature, despite the ability to access earlier iterations of tables.
 It might make the solution more complicated and possibly add extra overhead.
 As a result, this option is not the best course of action in the given situation.

-**Question 39: Data Processing A large healthcare organization's data engineering team is tasked with using Databricks to construct incrementally processed ETL pipelines.
+**Question 39: A large healthcare organization's data engineering team is tasked with using Databricks to construct incrementally processed ETL pipelines.
 Massive amounts of healthcare data from various sources must be transformed and loaded into a centralized data lake through pipelines.
 The team must overcome several obstacles, including poor data quality, rising data volumes, changing data schema, and constrained processing windows.
 The data must be processed in small steps to guarantee effectiveness and timeliness.
 The team also needs to handle situations where the source data changes or new data is added, as well as guarantee data consistency.
 Given this situation, which option should the data engineering team choose to build the incrementally processed ETL pipelines effectively?**

 Options: